 Never store your snow thrower with gasoline in the fuel tank indoors or in an enclosed, poorly ventilated area.
 If gasoline remains in the tank, fumes may reach an open flame, spark or pilot light from a furnace, water heater, clothes dryer, cigarette, etc. Gasoline must be removed or treated to prevent gum deposits from forming in the fuel tank, filter, hose, and carburetor during storage.
 It is best to run the engine until the fuel tank is empty and the engine stops before storing the snowblower.

-If you do not remove the gasoline, use fuel stabilizer supplied with unit or purchase Craftsman Fuel Stabilizer.
+If you do not remove the gasoline, use fuel stabilizer supplied with unit or purchase fuel stabilizer.
 Add fuel stabilizer to any gasoline left in the tank to minimize gum deposits and acids.
 If the fuel tank is almost empty, mix stabilizer with fresh gasoline in a separate container and add some to the fuel tank.

 Why won't my snowblower discharge snow?